HPCNow/hpcnow-labs/user-training/07-introduction-to-containers.md

 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+HPCNow!, hereby disclaims all copyright interest in this document `snow-labs' written by Jordi Blasco.
 -->
+# Hands-On 07: Running HPC jobs in containers

 In this hands-on, we are going to setup a realistic container environment based on Singularity using Slurm support for this container technology.

 Singularity containers allows users to have full control of their environment and also allows to have the exact user experience in any single place where the container runs.